bbauska/UC-Davis-Inter-jQuery/readme.md

   width="50%;" />
 </p>

-From there it&apos;s simple, now I can use **thisLink.className = &apos;selected&apos;**, which is if I&apos;ve selected right.
-And then of course we want to say **prevCounter**, is now assigned the same value as counter, because now we&apos;re ready to go into the next section.
+From there it&apos;s simple, now I can use <b>thisLink.className = &apos;selected&apos;</b>, which is if I&apos;ve selected right.
+And then of course we want to say <b>prevCounter</b>, is now assigned the same value as counter, because now we&apos;re ready to go into the next section.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 327/328.
 (170) ~~~~~~~~~~~~~~~~~~~~~~~-->